majordoobie/barbatos-toolkit/README.md

 # dragontoolkit

-## Collection of random tools for CTFs or just scripts that don't have a project to go into
+## Collection of notes and scripts used for configuring servers or participating in CTFs